JFeez/taxes-for-tutors/README.md

 an excuse for BoA to charge you $30 / month, your local credit union should be able to give you one for free.
   * *Seperate Credit Card* - dude, earn those miles.
-  * *Keep those receipts* - I have a box that fills up with my receipts.
-Once a year, I dump that into a ziploc, and staple that to my hard copy of taxes, etc.
+  * *Keep those receipts* - I dump receipts in to a box.
+Once a year, I dump that into a ziploc, and staple that to my hard copy of taxes, etc. Also print out online statements, etc and dump them in too.
   * *Don't do accounting by hand* - at a minimum, make a spread sheet.
 I use [ledger](http://ledger-cli.org/) which is a text-file based system, which is very flexible, free, and open-source.
 I've included my Makefile for